All the Cloudstack magic happens inside of a Docker container running on the system that invokes the

 provide certain functionalities.
 This way a dependency system can be established even for custom plugins.

 Cloudstack is a modular system built of plugins that provide the actual functionality.
 A stack is composed of one or more plugins and their configuration.
-Plugins may have dependencies (implemented by

 The order in which plugins are installed is important.
 For example, the prometheus and nginx_ingress plugin needs the Prometheus CRDs to be available in the cluster, so they can install a